Covid-19 coronavirus: Seven new cases - one in managed isolation

 On the Mt Roskill church "mini cluster" there are now eight cases connected to it and all have been epidemiological links to each other - three have genomically been linked to the cluster but officials are still investigating the epidemiological link to the wider Auckland cluster.

-More than 150 people connected to the cluster are staying in managed isolation.
+More than 150 people connected to the original Auckland cluster are staying in managed isolation.

 Ten people are in hospital with Covid-19, including two people in intensive care.